haoxu07/SurveyX/README.md

 <p align="center">
   <i>
 ✨Welcome to SurveyX!
-An automated academic survey generation engine, enabling you to generate a high-quality academic survey paper and quickly grasp a specific field in just one hour!📚
+If you want to experience the full features, please log in to our website.
+This open-source code only provides offline processing capabilities.✨
   </i>
   <br>
   <a href="https://arxiv.org/abs/2502.14776">